wwt/SwiftCurrent/wiki/Getting-Started-SwiftUI.md

 <details>

 In SwiftUI, the [Workflow](https://wwt.github.io/SwiftCurrent/Classes/Workflow.html) type is handled by the [WorkflowView](https://wwt.github.io/SwiftCurrent/Structs/WorkflowView.html).
-[WorkflowView](https://wwt.github.io/SwiftCurrent/Structs/WorkflowView.html) contains an underlying [AnyWorkflow](https://wwt.github.io/SwiftCurrent/Classes/AnyWorkflow.html) model that it manages and exposes as appropriate.
+That view contains an underlying [AnyWorkflow](https://wwt.github.io/SwiftCurrent/Classes/AnyWorkflow.html) that it manages and exposes as appropriate.
 </details>

 #### **Where is the type safety, I heard about?**